Planning-nl/vue3-i18n/README.md

 The following rules apply:

-1. The longest (most parts) key is used that matches the primary locale (`getLocales()[0]`).
+1. The key is used that has the most parts and matches the primary locale (`getLocales()[0]`).
-2. If no such key can be found at all, the secondary, third, ... locale is checked.
+2. If no such key can be found at all, the secondary, third, ... entry in `getLocales()` is checked.
 3. If no locale can be matched, the `fallback` locale key is used.
-4. If `fallback` is not specified, the first specified key is used.
+4. If `fallback` is not specified, the first specified locale key is used.

 > Locale matching in this module doesn't *exactly* follow BCP 47.
 It was simplified for simplicity and performance.

 ### Locales

 The `getLocales()` function returns the array of currently active locales.
-Internally, it returns a concatenated array of:
+It returns a concatenated array of:
 - `locales`
 - `navigator.languages`
 - `fallbackLocales`